pirate/html-private-set-intersection/README.md

 ## Threat Model

 Nodes should only attempt to anonymize with other *trusted* peers.
-While the PSI does help anonymize content most of the time, a malicious peer could contruct false images or HTML and use it to gradually reverse-engineer any content you send them.

-Want to de-anonymize another node with one screenshot?
-Use the hang-man attack.
-Send them 26 screenshots of the `facebook.com` that you construct by DOM editing the page to replace the logged in user's name with `aaaaaaaaaaaaaaa`, `bbbbbbbbbbbbbbbb`, `ccccccccccccccc`, `ddddddddddddd`, etc. you only need to do one for each letter because you'll start to see all matching letter immediately (like hangman but faster).
+The **output** of the PSI between two trusted peers is a result that is *then* safe to share with untrusted peers.
+However the PSI process itself should never be attempted directly between *untrusted* peers, **especially for images**.

+**How does it work?
+The hang-man attack.** An adversary can send 26 screenshots of the `facebook.com` homepage with the logged-in user's name in the upper left replaced with all `aaaaaaaaaaaaaaa`, `bbbbbbbbbbbbbbbb`, `ccccccccccccccc`, `ddddddddddddd`, etc. After only 26 screenshots they can see what every letter in every position is, because they're looking for matches in parallel!
+It's incredibly easy compared to bruteforcing the entire name at once.

 <img width="30%" alt="version_a" src="https://github.com/user-attachments/assets/1e12edcb-3c7a-4223-ab0f-4cad575c4e6a" align="top"/> + <img width="30%" alt="version_b" src="https://github.com/user-attachments/assets/c1a52757-b6c5-400e-9fac-6912e6f8a4b0" align="top"/> ➡️  <img width="30%" alt="output" src="https://github.com/user-attachments/assets/f4e7b1e6-11ba-4fd7-a071-7393e2ccab9e" align="top"/>

-Mitigation: what if the server only releases a random subset of tiles, and only after you match a few and send back a proof that you have the original pixels does the server let you PSI test the next range.
-That way the server can at least try to block attempted fishing from malicious peers trying to reverse engineer content or de-anonymize their own captures.
+Mitigation: paranoid peers can increase their tile sizes from 5px to ~200px to cover entire words & sentences so that this attack is much harder.

 ## Further Reading